Shoaib3786/DataAnalytics--HR_Employees_YoY_data/README.md

 ### **Process:**

-1. Data was already cleaned because got the actuall Excel data from HR, just need to do the transformation through Power Query.
+1. Data was already cleaned because got the actuall Excel data from HR, just need to perfrom transformation through Power Query.

 2. Python Analysis and Visualization.